apurvdhadankar/AI-Virtual-Assistant/README.md

 # AI VIRTUAL ASSISTANT
-This is the AI virtual assistant which I created using Python.
+This is the AI virtual assistant (Jarvis) which I created using Python.